mehulagg/gitlab/doc/user/project/code_owners.md

 It will still be required as long as any other entry of the section name is not marked as optional.

+Optional sections in the code owners file are currently treated as optional only when changes are submitted via merge requests.
+If a change is submitted directly to the protected branch, approval from code owner will be required, even if the section in question is marked as optional.
+We plan to change this in a future iteration as part of [gitlab#297638](https://gitlab.com/gitlab-org/gitlab/-/issues/297638) where direct pushes to the protected branch will be allowed for sections marked as optional.

 ## Example `CODEOWNERS` file

 ```plaintext